 Measuring the length of your torso is a good way to approximate that geometry.
 Here’s a simple and accurate way to measure your torso.
 Sit up straight – don’t slouch – on a flat chair.
 Measure the distance from the surface of the chair between your legs to your nose.
 Then follow the chart below:

 An easy way to measure in the field is to place the grip of the paddle between your legs while sitting.
-Mark where the shoulder of the blade (the point where the blade meets the shaft) hits you.
+Mark where the shoulder of the blade hits you.
 The shoulder on a straight shaft should be at your forehead; the shoulder on a bent shaft should be at your nose.